serkanbodur/invoice-accounting/README.md

 * The limit is the same for all purchasing professionals during the process period.
 * Each purchasing specialist is uniquely identified by the trio of Name, Surname and E-mail.
 * Transactions of people with the same name and surname but different email addresses are evaluated separately.
-* Transactions of people with the same name and surname but different email addresses are evaluated separately.
 * If a user with a different name or surname wants to perform an action with a previously registered email, this action will fail and the http status will become fail.